innowacja2022-dapp-TTPSC/TTPSC-Rewards-DApp/README.md

 # TTPSC-App
-A token exchange app based on blockchain technology
+## About
+The main goal of this project is to create a decentralised system that will allow employees to receive tokens and exchange them for different rewards.
+The whole project is based on blockchain technology and makes practical use of smart contracts and cryptocurrency.